overlineink/http-chapter/README.md

 <pre> npm install </pre>

-⚠ Note: Open your command line inside the folder of your project before installing the dependencies

-* Generate your own services and use 'em with DataService class.
+⚠ Note: Open your command line inside the folder of your project before installing the dependencies ⚠ Advice: Generate your own services and use 'em with DataService class.

-* Generating service
+Generating `Posts` Service
 <pre>ng generate service services/post</pre> or use that for short  <pre>ng g s services/post</pre>

-* Extends DataService class and provide necessary params.
+* Extends `DataService` class and passing expected params.

 <pre lang=typescript>
     import { Injectable } from '@angular/core';